Overview of Wbadmin commands

 Restore Windows Server 2012 with AOMEI Backupper Server

-To restore backup created by AOMEI Backupper Server, click “Restore” and “Select Task” or “Select Image File”, then choose disk backup and destination path, finally click “Start Restore”.
+To restore backup created by AOMEI Backupper Server, go to the “Restore” tab and then choose “Select Task” or “Select Image File”, depending on if your backup can be recognized directly.

 • If your computer is unbootable, you need to create a Windows Server 2012 recovery disk on a working computer first and then restore the failing computer.